 6. Virginia Commonwealth University

 The Nursing School at Virginia Commonwealth University is ranked among the best schools for nursing in Virginia and offers a number of quality nursing programs at all nursing levels.
-As a best nursing school in Virginia, Virginia Commonwealth University offers a traditional and accelerated BSN program, including an RN to BSN degree path.
+As one of the best nursing school in Virginia, Virginia Commonwealth University offers a traditional and accelerated BSN program, including an RN to BSN degree path.
 Virginia Commonwealth University also offers a graduate-level MSN program and both a Doctor of Nursing Practice (DNP) & the alternative Doctor of Philosophy in Nursing (Ph.D.)

 Founded as a research higher learning institute in 1838, Virginia Commonwealth University’s school of nursing was organized about a decade later in the tradition of Florence Nightingale.
 The school’s urban campus is home to nearly 29,500 students.